Flexiana/datascript-diff/readme.md

 ### What?

-It is a project to show the capability of Flexiana to potential coustomer.
+It is a project to show the capability of Flexiana to potential customer.

 - Make use of the algorithm to show differences between two inputs, that's it using the GUI (frontend interface).
 - Make use of the algorithm to test the differences between two sources of code, that's it using data from RoamResearch API.